ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 ## Migrating workloads with Veeam
 {: #v2t-l2-nsx-t-veeam}

-VMware Solutions Dedicated offers an optional service for Veeam.
+vCenter Server offers an optional service for Veeam.
 The Veeam service seamlessly integrates directly with your VMware® hypervisors and you control both the backup and restore of all virtual machines (VMs) for your infrastructure directly from the Veeam console.

 The current Veeam version that is installed by automation is Veeam v11, but you might have an older version in your NSX-V based deployment.
 You can use Veeam's replication capabilities during the migration.

-For more information, see [Ordering services for VMware Solutions Dedicated vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Veeam Technical Documentation](https://www.veeam.com/documentation-guides-datasheets.html?ad=in-text-link){: external}.
+For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Veeam technical documentation](https://www.veeam.com/documentation-guides-datasheets.html?ad=in-text-link){: external}.

 ## Migrating workloads with Zerto
 {: #v2t-l2-nsx-t-zerto}

-{{site.data.keyword.vmwaresolutions_short}} Dedicated offers an optional service for Zerto.
+vCenter Server instances offer an optional service for Zerto.
 The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

 You can use Zerto's replication capabilities during the migration.

-For more information, see [Ordering services for VMware Solutions Dedicated vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Zerto Product Documentation](https://help.zerto.com){: external}.
+For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Zerto product documentation](https://help.zerto.com){: external}.

 ## Considerations for using NSX-T L2 bridge in migration
 {: #v2t-l2-nsx-t-considerations}